Filed Date: March 14, 2025

 Clearinghouse coding complete

-This is a case about government transparency and the public’s right to access information about possible executive branch interference in the federal judiciary.
 On March 14, 2025, the Democracy Forward Foundation, a nonprofit organization focused on government accountability, filed this lawsuit against the U.S. Marshals Service ("USMS") in the United States District Court for the District of Columbia.
 The Plaintiff had previously filed several requests under the Freedom of Information Act ("FOIA"), seeking information and documentation relating to (1) potential inappropriate communications between USMS and federal judges about pending cases related to the January 6, 2021 riots at the U.S. Capitol, potentially following direction from the Department of Government Efficiency ("DOGE"); and (2) USMS’s role in enforcing court orders in light of Vice President JD Vance’s comments declaring that “judges aren’t allowed to control the executive’s legitimate power.”

 Democracy Forward brought this action after the Defendant failed to respond to its FOIA requests within the time period required by law.
+The plaintiff sued the U.S. Marshals Service (USMS) under the Freedom of Information Act (FOIA), 5 U.S.C. § 552.
+Represented by its in-house counsel, Democracy Forward sought a court order compelling USMS to conduct a comprehensive search for responsive documents and to release all non-exempt records.
+Democracy Forward also asked for a Vaughn index describing any withheld documents and invoked its right to recover litigation costs and attorneys’ fees under FOIA’s fee-shifting provision.
 The case was assigned to Judge Timothy J. Kelly.

-Despite these accommodations, the USMS failed to issue any final determination within the statutory deadline.
-Democracy Forward therefore alleged that it had constructively exhausted its administrative remedies, as permitted under FOIA when agencies fail to respond in a timely manner.
-The lawsuit seeks a court order compelling USMS to conduct a comprehensive search for responsive documents and to release all non-exempt records.
-Democracy Forward also asked for a Vaughn index describing any withheld documents and invoked its right to recover litigation costs and attorneys’ fees under FOIA’s fee-shifting provision.

 The case is ongoing.